It Is Time To Hold Your Employer Accountable

 Economic conditions in the United States have led to an increase in terminations and layoffs.
 As a result, there has also been a significant spike in wrongful termination suits and other employment law claims.

 At Connell & Foresta, we represent employees in a wide range of claims against employers, including wrongful termination, sexual harassment, workplace violence and employee discrimination.
-We have a deep understanding of the rules and timelines that apply to these types of claims.
-Call 978-794-7900 to schedule a free consultation with our Andover employment discrimination attorney.
+With more than 20 years of legal experience, attorney Michael Foresta has a deep understanding of the rules and timelines that apply to these types of claims.
+We serve our Massachusetts clients in North Andover and the surrounding areas.

 Protecting The Rights Of Employees